 - Enter the CE activity information

-Keep track of Category, # of CEUs, Course Information, and Date of Course until Summer 2021 when you can enter the information on the form.
+Keep track of Category, # of CEUs, Course Information, and Date of Course on your online reporting form.

 Requirements for 2021 Re-Cert: